The Ultimate Guide to Headless CMS

 Website

-Even traditional websites can be made with headless CMS, and making both the front-end developers and the business users happy while at it.
+Even traditional websites can be made with headless CMS, and making both the front-end developers and the content editors happy while at it.
 Firstly, the developers can create the design, functionality, and services with their preferred framework.
 Secondly, the business users can focus on the content itself and not all the glitter and gold.

-But—and this is important—a headless CMS doesn’t need to be a pure database for the business user.
-Some vendors deliver what we term “next-gen” headless CMS and deliver additional and optional features, like a tree structure, URL handling, visual page editing, and in-context previewing.
+But—and this is important—a headless CMS doesn’t need to be a pure database for the editor.
+Some vendors deliver what we term “next gen” headless CMS and deliver additional and optional features, like a tree structure, URL handling, visual page editing, and contextual previewing.

 Even the developers get something extra, in the form of a back-end where they can develop and deploy code to customize APIs and run scheduled tasks, as well as other integrations.